sinh-png/kha-tuts/en/making-a-ball-avoider-game/README.md

 > kha.graphics2 is available on all platforms.

-So we use g2 to render 2D graphics onto a framebuffer or an image. g2 by default doesn't have the `fillCircle` method, the method we used is actually a static extension imported via  `using kha.graphics2.GraphicsExtension;`.
+So we use graphics2 to render 2D graphics onto a framebuffer or an image.
+By default, it doesn't have the `fillCircle` method, the method we used is actually a static extension imported via  `using kha.graphics2.GraphicsExtension;`.

 The full source code we have so far: